bitluni/ESP32Lib/README.md

 GPIO pads 34-39 are input-only.

 Beware of pin 0.
 It selects the boot mode.
-It can only be used as any of the syncs. (no resistors attached)
+It can only be used as syncs. (no resistors attached)

 Pin 5 is often tied to the LED but can be used as hSync if you don't need the LED.
 I²C is on 21 (SDA), 22(SCL)